SleekView for WP Event Manager: events as customizable tables

 Common questions about SleekView for WP Event Manager

 Yes.
-Recurring series share the parent event ID; registration entries and tickets are separate post types or tables depending on the add-on.
-SleekView reads each one — build separate views for events, registrations, and tickets.
+Recurring series share the parent event ID and SleekView lets you group by it.
+Registration entries and tickets are separate post types or tables depending on the add-on version.
+Build separate views for events, registrations, and tickets — they read the same database, just different post types or tables.

 Yes.
-Event type is a taxonomy or meta key depending on your version.
-SleekView treats it as a filterable column with the standard taxonomy picker.
+Event type is either a taxonomy or a meta key depending on your WP Event Manager version.
+SleekView's agent UI auto-discovers which it is in your install and treats it as a filterable column with the standard taxonomy or meta-value picker.
+Saved views can mix event-type filters with date and organizer filters.

 If Sell Tickets is active, sold and available counts live in postmeta on the event.
-The agent UI helps discover the meta keys; add them as columns.
+The agent UI helps discover the meta keys (they vary slightly between Sell Tickets versions).
+Add them as columns and sort by remaining capacity to spot which upcoming events need a marketing push first.

-The Calendar add-on is a front-end display layer.
-It reads the same event_listing posts.
-SleekView is the back-end view; the calendar continues to work for visitors.
+The Calendar add-on is a front-end display layer that reads the same event_listing posts SleekView reads.
+They don't conflict — SleekView is the back-end view, the calendar continues to work for visitors.
+Edits made in SleekView appear in the calendar after the next page load because they're hitting the same database.

 Pricing